merchise/xotl.ql/docs/source/thoughts.rst

 UnQL, and coSQL that were taken as inspiration for this work; but the information in here does not have other practical effect in xotl.ql.*

+*This document is rather a thinking pad I use when I need to think about query languages in general and how they apply to xotl.ql.*

 Expressions are the core for query languages and many of it's design decisions are strongly biased for query languages needs.
 But they purpose is more general.
 Notice that :class:`~xotl.ql.core.These` instances are they way to